-Networks that are designed using a topology listed under Best will earn three credits.
-Networks designed using a topology under Good will earn two.
-Projects with topologies that fall outside of these Good and Best will earn zero credits.
+Networks that are designed using a topology listed under Best will earn five points.
+Networks designed using a topology under Good will earn three points.
+Projects with topologies that fall outside of these Good and Best will earn zero points.